Top 10 Best Dark Type Pokemon

 The greatest wall Pokémon, in my opinion, as it can neutralize virtually any Pokémon.
 Plus, the little guy is just so menacing and adorable.

-Shiftry Shiftry is a dual-type Grass/Dark Pokémon introduced in Generation III.
-It evolves from Nuzleaf and is notable for its fan-like hands, which it uses to create winds strong enough to level houses.
-Shiftry is often depicted as a mysterious and somewhat menacing creature, lurking in the depths of forests... read more
+Shiftry is a dual-type Grass and Dark Pokémon introduced in Generation III.
+It evolves from Nuzleaf when exposed to a Leaf Stone and is known for its fan-like hands, which can generate winds strong enough to level houses.
+Shiftry is often portrayed as a secretive and ominous figure that dwells deep within... read more

 A hard choice to make, but I have to go with Shiftry.
 I love the whole evolution line, and suddenly a Dark Pokémon!